AllyHsieh/SWChulab/reconstruction_fastscan_v9/README.md

-# Reconstruction of high-speed scanning volumetric images
+## Reconstruction of high-speed scanning volumetric images

 Following is the steps of reconstruction:

+0. Before starting, please check the parameters for calibration of y-axis:

 1. Sorting 3D image from 2D tiff